ch-stark/blogvmdeleteprotection/index.md

                 labels:
                   kubevirt.io/vm-delete-protection: "True" # Enforce the label
 ```
 (Placement and PlacementBinding are required to deploy the policy to managed clusters, but are omitted here for brevity.)

-for more fine-grained control you can also the popular policy-templating feature
+For more fine-grained control you can also the popular `policy-templating` feature:

 ```yaml
 apiVersion: policy.open-cluster-management.io/v1